That3Percent/tree-buf/README.md

  * Compact representation
  * Very fast encode and decode
  * Flexible schemas
- * Backward and forward compatibility
  * Self-describing
- * Easy to use
- * Application-defined partial parsing and schema matching

-Tree-buf is built for scale.
-Its data layout enables the use of SIMD accelerated, bit-packed compression techniques under the hood.

 ## Benchmarks
-It's all hot air until we put some numbers on it.
-Here are a couple of benchmarks on real data sets.

 ### Tree-Buf vs MessagePack for GraphQL
 This test compares the serialization of a complex GraphQL response containing 1000 entities having several fields of different types.
 Entities look roughly like: